AmitAvrahami/My-Garden/README.md

-# Magical Garden
+# My Garden

-In **"Magical Garden"**, you find yourself as a meticulous gardener managing a beautiful garden.
+In **"My Garden"**, you find yourself as a meticulous gardener managing a beautiful garden.
 The garden features three types of plants: fruit trees, ornamental trees, and flowers.
 Each type of plant has its own unique behavior, and you need to care for each one differently.

 ## Main Features:
 - **Watering**: Water trees and flowers to keep them healthy.